ocaml/ocaml.org/CONTRIBUTING.md

 make switch
 ```

 If you don't want a local opam switch and are happy to install everything globally (in the opam sense) then you can just install the dependencies directly.
-Note, we use the `4.10.2` compiler because our tutorials require a specific compiler version.

 ```
 make deps